italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 After obtaining the final Metadata of all the OpenID Connect Providers, the RP generates the **SPID button** or **CIE button** and publishes it inside its authentication page.

-The procedure of Federation Entity Discovery for the RPs gets simplified because, inside the Federation, the existence of Intermediaries between the OPs and their Trust Anchor is not allowed.
+The procedure of Federation Entity Discovery for the RPs gets simplified because, inside the Federation, the existence of Intermediates between the OPs and their Trust Anchor is not allowed.

 .. image:: ../../images/metadata_discovery.svg